-Zelenskyy visits NATO candidate Sweden for 1st time since full-scale war with Russia
+Russian missile attack kills 5 in northern Ukrainian city as Zelenskyy visits NATO candidate Sweden

 “Can we bring down Ukraine militarily?
 Now and in the near future, no,” Alexander Khodakovsky said in a video posted to Telegram.

-Overnight into Saturday, Ukraine’s air force said, it shot down 15 out of 17 Russian drones targeting Ukraine’s northern, central and western regions.
+Overnight into Saturday, Ukraine’s air force said it shot down 15 out of 17 Russian drones targeting Ukraine’s northern, central and western regions.

 The deputy governor of the western Khmelnytskyi region, Serhii Tiurin, said two people were wounded and dozens of buildings damaged by an attack.